jet11x/mui-rte/README.md

 **mui-rte** is a complete text editor and viewer for the MUI library (formerly Material-UI) based on `draft-js` and written in Typescript.
 It is ready to use out of the box yet supports user defined blocks, styles, autocomplete strategies, async/sync custom atomic blocks, callbacks, and decorators as well as toolbar and theme customization to enhance the editor to all needs.

+## Change to niuware/mui-rte repository

+This fork was created as the origal repo wouldn't build and I wanted make some small changes.

 ## Installation

 ```